emard/ulx3s/doc/MANUAL.md

 This pin is not correctly routed on PCB v1.7 and needs hardware upgrade to make it work.

+To accept SHUTDOWN D18 (green LED on top side near SD card) must be OFF and D11 found on back side of the board near J1 pin 22.

+D18 is controlled by USB-serial chip and when lit indicates that USB-serial chip holds board constantly powered up.

+D11 is controlled by RTC chip and when dimly lit (visible in the dark), it indicates that RTC chip has ALARM INT1 pin set as inactive (high-Z, open drain).
+Due to its primary function as voltage drop in analog circuit, D11 never gets fully lit like other LEDs.

-When RTC has 3V battery and its registers for current time, alarm time and alarm logic are configured to trigger RTC ALARM in the future, the board is ready to accept SHUTDOWN signal, which is indicated when LED D11 (found on back side of the board near J1 pin 22) is be very dimly lit, visible in the dark.
+RTC must have 3V battery and registers set for current time, alarm time and alarm logic to trigger RTC ALARM in the future.
+Then board is ready to accept SHUTDOWN signal, which is indicated when LED D11 is very dimly lit, visible in the dark.

-While D11 is dimly lit, board can be powered down by setting SHUTDOWN signal to 1 from FPGA logic or by shortly and carefully connecting 1k resistor between SHUTDOWN pin of R13 and 3.3V.
+While D11 is dimly lit, and D18 is OFF, board can be powered down by setting SHUTDOWN signal to 1 from FPGA logic or by connecting 1k resistor between SHUTDOWN pin of R13 and 3.3V, carefully and only for a moment.
+When RTC ALARM is triggered, RTC ALARM INT1 open-drain pull down will become active and board should turn ON.

-When RTC ALARM is triggered, board should turn ON.
-When D11 is OFF, it is indicating that board can't enter SHUTDOWN, probably RTC ALARM flag has to be cleared or other RTC registers configured.
+When D11 is OFF, or D18 is ON, it is indicating that board can't enter SHUTDOWN, probably RTC ALARM flag has to be cleared or other RTC registers configured.

+To get D18 OFF, either power board from US2 connector, power it from US1 with charger which doesn't do USB enumeration or power it from PC at US1 but reconfigure USB chip to turn D18 OFF:

+    ftx_prog --cbus 3 DRIVE_0

 On J2 connector there are 2 pins for 5V external power input and output.
 They are located on top right, near pin labeled 27